 5 ways hackers steal passwords

 - The theft of a database containing your login credentials – This is one of the largest sources of stolen credentials to date.
-In 2016 alone, a total of 3 billion credentials were stolen.

 - Phishing and social engineering attacks – This is a method in which a hacker will send a phishing email to steal your account information or trick you into clicking a malicious link and entering your credentials on a false site.

 - Keyloggers, browser injectors, and other malware – Hackers may try to get users to download malware (a malicious software program) to capture your login credentials, payment information, and other artifacts including private information.

 - Password attacks – Password attacks, like a brute force attack, use automated software programs designed to crack or guess your password.

 - WiFi monitoring – Never sign into an account while connected to a public or insecure WiFi connection if you are not protected by software such as a VPN.
 Hackers can use readily-available network monitoring tools to intercept your credentials and other data.

 How credential stuffing attacks are used to exploit your reused passwords

 Credential stuffing attacks work by choosing a target site and analyzing the site’s login sequence and processes.
 Then, a hacker can either create an automated script or use a configurable credential stuffing software to systematically test if the stolen credentials successfully log in to the target site.
 To mask their activity, the hacker will rent botnets—networks of computers controlled by hackers using malware—or a list of proxy IP addresses to make it appear as if login attempts were coming from real users on various computers.
 Eventually, the hacker will be successful on some sites with some credentials and they are able to take over those accounts and successfully steal assets.